Wednesday, July 30, 2008

 Well, the tour went on, but Axl did his trademark bullshit of making the audience wait 2 hours before going on.

 After a bit, things got rowdy in a way that things seldom do with Washington, D.C. crowds.
 And by "got rowdy" I mean that people started throwing things.
 At first it was paper cups.
 Then it was hot dog wrappers.
 Then refreshment cartons.
 Then food.
 Than anything people could get their hands on.

 At one point, there was just a STORM of littler flying around RFK stadium.
-They eventually had to turn on the "boobie cam" to get everyone to settle down.
+As things became rowdier, they had to turn on the "boobie cam" to get everyone to settle down.

-Eventually Guns took the stage, but as much as I hate to admit it, I don't recall what the hell they opened with.
+Eventually Guns took the stage, but I don't even recall what the hell they opened with.